Main page content

 In his role as Athletics Counsel for the System, Alan works with the athletic directors and athletics compliance officers to ensure that each academic institution is in compliance with all university, conference and NCAA rules and regulations governing the intercollegiate athletics operations at each campus.
 Alan is responsible for drafting and negotiating employment contracts for athletic personnel at the academic institutions.
 In addition, Alan, in coordination with the Office of General Counsel, handles all athletic related personnel issues including employment law matters and litigation.

 Alan received his Bachelor of Science in Psychology from Louisiana State University in 1996 where he was a member of the Psychology National Honor Society.
 Alan received his Juris Doctor from Tulane University Law School in 1999.
 Alan practiced law at the Texas Office of the Attorney General for 2 years.
 Alan then practiced law at Clark, Thomas & Winters for several years before joining Thompson & Knight, LLP, in 2005 where he focused on health law, employment law and civil trial law.

 He is currently a member of the National Association for Athletics Compliance, National Association of College & University Attorneys, Texas and Austin Bar Associations, and Austin Breakfast Group.
 In addition, Alan is a Fellow of the Texas Bar Foundation.
 Alan, and his wife Meredith, live in Austin and are the proud parents of three children, Miller, Madeline and Cannon.
-Alan enjoys volunteering as a coach at the West Austin Youth Association and Neighborhood Sports Association.
+Alan enjoys volunteering as a coach at the West Austin Youth Association and Austin Youth Lacrosse Association.